What is the Achilles tendon?

 The two main problems are:

-- Tendinosis.
+- Achilles tendinopathy.
 This refers to tiny tears (microtears) in the tissue in and around the tendon.
 These tears are caused by overuse.
-In most cases, Achilles tendon pain is the result of tendinosis, not tendinitis.
-Some experts now use the term tendinopathy to include both inflammation and microtears.
-But many doctors may still use the term tendinitis to describe a tendon injury.
+Achilles tendinopathy is also often called Achilles tendinitis.

 - Achilles tendon tear or rupture.
 An Achilles tendon also can partially tear or completely tear (rupture) .
 A partial tear may cause mild or no symptoms.
 But a complete rupture causes pain and sudden loss of strength and movement.